elisa-renault/Custom-Stats/README.txt

 -   Guide: https://stepmodifications.org/wiki/NoMansSky:AMUMSS\_Guide

-CUSTOMISATION
+CUSTOMIZATION
 -------------

 -   Edit the values in the LUA file and save it
 -   Put it in AMUMSS/ModScript
 -   Run AMUMSS/BUILDMOD.bat
 -   Get your new pak in AMUMSS/Builds
--   Follow installation guide
+-   Follow installation guide from step 3

 UPDATE
 ------

--   If I'm late updating the pak files after a game update
--   Follow the Customisation guide without editing the LUA script
+If I'm late updating the pak files after a game update, follow the customization guide without editing the LUA script.

 CONFLICTS
 ---------

--   Will conflict with any mod editing METADATA\REALITY\TABLES\INVENTORYTABLE.MBIN
--   Can be merged easily using AMUMSS and the LUA script provided
+This mod will conflict with any mod editing METADATA\REALITY\TABLES\INVENTORYTABLE.MBIN However, it can be merged easily using AMUMSS and the LUA script provided (see AMUMSS section above).
--   Or ask someone nicely to merge mods for you
+You can also ask someone nicely to merge the mods for you.

 CREDITS
 -------

 -   AMUMSS
--   Booti for his help and his javascript generating the LUA variables and table
+-   Booti386 for his help and his javascript generating the LUA variables and tables like a boss